-Stage 1: Resident Doctors must be able to discuss the ARCP decision with the local FPD to clarify the perceived problem and to decide upon a course of action.
+Stage 1: Foundation resident doctors must be able to discuss the ARCP decision with the local FPD to clarify the perceived problem and to decide upon a course of action.

-The purpose of this stage is to reach a common understanding of a Resident Doctor's problems and to decide on the best course of action.
+The purpose of this stage is to reach a common understanding of a Foundation resident doctors problems and to decide on the best course of action.
 It is not a review of the outcome.

-Where, following the stage 1 process, the Resident Doctor accepts that competences have not been achieved, resulting in an extension to the planned training programme, an action plan should be developed, including identification of the criteria against which achievement of competences will be assessed with a revised indicative date for completion of training set and agreed with the Deputy Dean.
+Where, following the stage 1 process, the Foundation resident doctor accepts that competences have not been achieved, resulting in an extension to the planned training programme, an action plan should be developed, including identification of the criteria against which achievement of competences will be assessed with a revised indicative date for completion of training set and agreed with the Deputy Dean.
 This should not be greater than an aggregated period of one year from the original indicative date of the end of training, except in exceptional circumstances agreed by the Deputy Dean and Postgraduate Dean, when the maximum period of further training can be extended.
 This is considered on a case-by-case basis.

-If an original ARCP panel has recommended that the Resident Doctor should be withdrawn from the training programme, the Deputy Dean will always assume that stage 2 will follow.
-The local FPD will therefore directly contact the Resident Doctor to establish the Resident Doctor's wishes.
-An appeal hearing in these circumstances should proceed unless the Resident Doctor formally withdraws, in writing, from the programme at this stage.
-Due to the seriousness of an Outcome 4 appeal, the School will expect the Resident Doctor to attend.
+If an original ARCP panel has recommended that the Foundation resident doctor should be withdrawn from the training programme, the Deputy Dean will always assume that stage 2 will follow.
+The local FPD will therefore directly contact the Foundation resident doctor to establish the resident's wishes.
+An appeal hearing in these circumstances should proceed unless the Foundation resident doctor formally withdraws, in writing, from the programme at this stage.
+Due to the seriousness of an Outcome 4 appeal, the School will expect the Foundation resident doctor to attend.